Results from Landos Biopharma Inc. (LABP) show risk

-The share price of Landos Biopharma Inc. (NASDAQ:LABP) fell to $0.50 per share on Friday from $0.51.
-While Landos Biopharma Inc. has underperformed by -1.94%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LABP fell by -89.79%, with highs and lows ranging from $5.34 to $0.21, whereas the simple moving average fell by -35.90% in the last 200 days.
+As of Friday, Landos Biopharma Inc.’s (NASDAQ:LABP) stock closed at $0.41, down from $0.54 the previous day.
+While Landos Biopharma Inc. has underperformed by -25.35%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LABP fell by -91.00%, with highs and lows ranging from $4.48 to $0.21, whereas the simple moving average fell by -46.50% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?